violethaze74/ugene/README.md

    However, on certain platforms default target is debug.
    To enforce release build use `make release` or `make all`.

-Some more information you can see in installer/_common_data/README file.

 ### Build with CUDA

 1. Download and install required software from http://www.nvidia.com/object/cuda_get.html for your OS